20 Ransomware Statistics You’re Powerless to Resist Reading [Updated for 2024]

 TL;DR — A Quick Recap (Or an Overview for Skimmers)

-Okay, so you’re obviously in a hurry if you’ve skipped right to this section of our ransomware statistics article.
-As such, we’ve put together a brief highlights list of the top five ransomware stats to note from the list above:
+Don’t have time to read through all of the ransomware statistics above?
+No worries.
+We’ve put together a brief highlights list of the top five ransomware stats to note from the list above:

 As always, feel free to leave a comment and share your most notable ransomware statistics below…